nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Test case: `task 1`<br>
        Expected: First group is selected to view its tasks.
 Details of the selected group to view its tasks shown in the log box.
-Page redirected to the task page for the selected group.
+Page redirected to the corresponding task page for the selected group.

     1. Test case: `task x` (where x is larger than the list size)<br>
        Expected: No group is selected to view its tasks.
 Error details shown in the log box.

 #### Finding a group

-1. Finding a group while on the group page, with the following groups - `T01`, `T02`, `L01`. in the list.
+1. Finding a group while on the group page, with the following groups - `T01`, `T02`, `L01` in the list.

     1. Test case: `find group T`<br>
        Expected: `T01` and `T02` is displayed.
 Details of the found groups shown in the log box.